euphoriabbs/phoenix/README.md

 # Euphoria

-I'm sure at some point, a reall cool description will be place here.
+At some point, a really cool description will be placed here.

 # Setup